protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet/README.md

 ## Installation

 This section assumes an existing Docusaurus project.
-I'll be providing a template site generator soon for those not already on Docusaurus.
-You can view their [installation docs](https://docusaurus.io/docs/installation) to set one up in the mean time.
+For those without an existing setup, you can use [`docusaurus-protobuffet-init`](https://github.com/AnthonyBobsin/docusaurus-protobuffet/tree/master/packages/docusaurus-protobuffet-init#usage) to scaffold a Docusaurus project with this preset installed.

 Install this preset.